집합론

 holds.

-The set \(R^{-1}(X)\) can be viewed as the preimage of \(X\) under the binary relation \(R\), or as the image of \(X\) under the inverse relation \(R^{-1}\).
-However, by the definition of \(R^{-1}\), whichever viewpoint we adopt, we obtain the same set, so there is no danger of confusion.
+The set \(R^{-1}(X)\) can be viewed either as the preimage of \(X\) under the binary relation \(R\), or as the image of \(X\) under the inverse relation \(R^{-1}\).
+However, by the definition of \(R^{-1}\), whichever viewpoint we adopt yields the same set, so there is no danger of confusion.

 Proposition 2 The inverse of \(R^{-1}\) is \(R\).
-Also, \(\pr_1R^{-1}=\pr_2R\) and \(\pr_2R^{-1}=\pr_1R\).
+Moreover, \(\pr_1R^{-1}=\pr_2R\) and \(\pr_2R^{-1}=\pr_1R\).

 Proof